rikkimax/DIPs/DIPs/DIP1xxx-RC.md

     9. Signatures may not have constructors.
 But they all have destructors + postblit and will automatically forward to the implementation if it exists.
 Otherwise they have empty function bodies.
     10. Inside of a signature multiple ``alias this`` acts as additional inheritance to the ones defined at the signature name level.
 This adds no additional logic associated with ``alias this`` and calls into the existing inheritance support.
     11. Signatures must be specialized when used inside of a signature (e.g. method return/method arg/field).
 Reference to ones self does not require specialization unless wanting to initiate another hidden parameters.
 For example the signature ``signature Foo { alias T; Foo func(); }`` is equivalent to ``signature Foo { alias T; typeof(Foo, T=T) func(); }``.
-    12. Usage of signatures as return types and arguments obey the same rules associated with interfaces and classes inside said interfaces/classes hierachies.
-The specific rules if ambiguous should be left to a future DIP by the language creators to change the existing language semantics.
+    12. Usage of signatures as return types and arguments obey the same rules associated with interfaces and classes inside said interfaces/classes hierachies which is covariance and invariance.
 Patch functions will be required to implement this however and have each version available for casting to parent signatures.

 2. Extension to ``typeof(Signature, Identifier=Value, ...)``.
 Where Value can be a type or expression.
 Evaluates out the hidden arguments to a signature.
 3. Is expression is extended to support checking if a given type is a signature.
 Unresolved (the hidden arguments) will match ``is(T==signature)``.
 Resolved signatures will match ``is(T:signature)`` e.g. ``is(T:typeof(Signature, Type=MyType))``.
 It is unexpected that a library/framework can do much with the prior.
 For checking if a type is a specific unresolved signature ``is(T:Signature)`` is to be used e.g. ``is(T:Image)``.